 The background increases due to increased cosmic ray flux during solar cycle minima (see Figure 7.13).
 The difference between cycle minimum and maximum can be as much as a factor of two.
 On-orbit non-sky background spectra and events lists are available in CALDB for analysis and modeling.
 The spectra are obtained during yearly AR Lac observations (see Figure 7.14).
 A recipe for their use in filtering on PI to reduce background is described in the CIAO thread https://cxc.cfa.harvard.edu/ciao/threads/hrci\bg\spectra/.
-The events data sets are obtained during the times when ACIS is viewing the sky but the HRC MCP HV is at the operational level so that the HRC is sensitive to the cosmic ray flux.
-The data sets are event lists and can be processed and filtered the same as data from a sky observation.
-The datasets needed to make background images for use in constructing exposure corrected flat-field images are available in CALDB (since v4.3.0).
-A recipe for their use is described in the CIAO thread https://cxc.harvard.edu/ciao/threads/hrci\bg\events.

-Figure 7.13: The change in HRC-I stowed background rate with time.
-The total rate (orange points and error bars, upper set) and the valid rate (green points and error bars, lower set) are shown.
-The HRC-S data are similar.
+Figure 7.13: The change in HRC-I background rate with time.
+The deadtime corrected detector averaged counts per ksec per square arcsec is shown with error bars for each HRC-I observation.
+The lower envelope represents the quiescent rate, and the fluctuations are due to the occasional background flaring.
+The HRC-S data show a similar trend.